nodejs/TSC/WORKING_GROUPS.md

 Once formed the work defined in the Working Group charter is the responsibility of the WG rather than the TSC.

-It is important that Working Groups are not formed pre-maturely.
-Working Groups are not formed to _begin_ a set of tasks but instead are formed once that work is already underway and the contributors think it would benefit from being done as an autonomous project.
+It is important that Working Groups are not formed prematurely.
+Working Groups are not formed to begin a set of tasks but instead are formed once that work is already underway and the contributors think it would benefit from being done as an autonomous project.